olc-digital/amanda-brookfield/src/announcement/index.md

 ---
 title: The Big News
-buttonText: Learn More
+buttonText: Learn Moree
 buttonLink: /books/for-the-love-of-a-dog
-isHidden: true
+isHidden: false
 ---
 On Thursday 2nd May 2019 my latest book, 'For The Love of a Dog', will be published in paperback by Head of Zeus.

 It is currently available in hardback and Kindle e-book.